inothi/inothi/README.md

 <h1></h1>

 <h4>
-  💞️ Actually, I'm looking for a first job as junior front-end developer.
+  💞️ Actually, I'm looking for a internship or first job as junior front-end developer.

 </h4>